davedx/sublime-text-browserify/README.md

 ## Description

 This plug-in is used for navigating modules within browserified projects, specifically (exclusively?) those processed by [grunt-browserify-navigation](https://github.com/trabian/grunt-browserify-navigation).
+See [this screencast](http://www.screencast.com/t/0FKXptqa9) for a demo (within the screencast the Sublime Text command is being triggered via a keyboard shortcut).

 # Installation